mangalam-research/wed/doc/usage.rst

 your own server, except the configuration for RequireJS.

-Gulp will additionally create an optimized version of wed in ``build/standalone-optimized/``.
-This is a version that has been optimized using RequireJS's ``r.js`` optimizer.
-This optimization exists for illustration purposes and for testing wed.
+Gulp will additionally create an optimized version of wed in ``build/packed/``.
+This is a version that has been optimized using Webpack.
+This optimization exists for illustration purposes, for testing wed, and as a possible candidate for deploying wed.
 See the :ref:`tech_notes_deployment_considerations` section in :doc:`tech_notes` to determine whether this is the optimization you want to use to deploy wed.